yssolk9102/kwk-virtual-curriculum-4/swift-ios/projects/to-do-list/i1/index.md

 ### Commit Your Work

-In your terminal, make sure you are still in the viewfinder directory.
-Add and commit your changes.
-Your commit message should be something like "Complete Iteration 1".
+From the top nav, select "Source Control", then "Commit".
+Follow the steps outlined in the GitHub lesson to commit your work!
+Your commit message should be something like “Complete Iteration 1”.

 Let's keep going!
 [Move on to Iteration 2]({{ site.url }}/swift-ios/projects/to-do-list/i2)